Prashanth-Billa/BrainInspiredMachineLearning/phase_2/README.md

-# psych268_bilm
-Material for the Brain-inspired Machine Learning Class at UC Irvine
+Updating on Material from the Brain-inspired Machine Learning Class at UC Irvine - competetive learning